 Our ADSs are traded on Nasdaq, our existing ordinary shares maintained on our Cayman register in Cayman Islands and Hong Kong register in Hong Kong, are traded on the HKEx, and our RMB Shares are traded on the STAR Market.
 The triple listing of our ADSs, ordinary shares and RMB Shares may dilute the liquidity of these securities in one or all three markets and may adversely affect the maintenance of an active trading market for ADSs in the U.S., the ordinary shares in Hong Kong, and/or the RMB Shares in the PRC.
 The price of our ADSs, ordinary shares and/or RMB Shares could also be adversely affected by trading of our securities on other markets.
-We may decide at some point in the future to delist our RMB Shares from the STAR Market, and our shareholders may approve such delisting.
-We cannot predict the effect such delisting of our RMB Shares on the STAR Market would have on the market price of our ADSs on Nasdaq or our ordinary shares on the HKEx.
+We may decide at some point in the future to delist our securities from one or more of the stock exchanges where they are currently traded, subject to our shareholders' approval if required.
+We cannot predict the effect such delisting of our securities from one or more of the stock exchanges would have on the market price of our securities on the other stock exchanges.
 Additionally, the listing and trading of our equity securities in multiple jurisdictions and multiple markets has resulted in increased compliance obligations and costs for us, and we may face the risk of significant intervention by regulatory authorities in these jurisdictions and markets, such as inquiries, investigations, enforcement actions and other regulatory proceedings by regulatory authorities.
+In addition, we may be subject to securities litigation filed with the courts in China by the investors with respect to the RMB Shares traded on the STAR Market.